 The generation of baby boomers that entered the workforce in the 1970s and 1980s is nearing retirement, meaning there are openings for those with the right farming qualifications.

 To make yourself more employable, you should acquire business and IT skills in addition to gaining a scientific and technological understanding of the industry, he advises.
 A good degree, especially one that includes a year gaining practical experience and contacts in the industry, will give you an advantage.

 Read De Lacy Executive's Growing a Career page for further guidance on how to get into farming.

 Popular agriculture careers

 There are many different paths that you could choose depending on your agricultural skills, interests and academic background.

 Among the most popular, Iwan says, are 'hands-on' agriculture careers - including dairy herd, sheep flock or farm management in the UK and overseas.
 Many choose to take their skills overseas and work abroad.

 Alternatively, consultancy and sales roles are available in areas such as animal nutrition or the agri-pharmaceutical industry, where you'll be advising clients but typically employed by a commercial manufacturer or supplier.

-Or you could opt for administrative jobs, for example in the agricultural or animal health and welfare departments of local government.
+Administration jobs, for example in the agricultural or animal health and welfare departments of local government, are also available.
 These options include working for the Department for Environment, Food & Rural Affairs (Defra), or the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland.

-While there's a shortage of people in the 20 to 40 age group within the sector, the agriculture jobs market in the UK is still extremely competitive - and so it's important to take advantage of any available training opportunities.
+While there's a shortage of people in the 20 to 40 age group within the sector, the agriculture jobs market in the UK is still extremely competitive.
+Because of this, it's important to take advantage of any available training opportunities.